 Precautions while taking Amiodarone

-• Before starting treatment, tell your healthcare provider or pharmacist any sensitivities you may have to amiodarone, iodine, or other substances.
+• Before starting treatment, tell your healthcare provider or pharmacist about any sensitivities you may have to amiodarone, iodine, or other substances.
 This is due to inactive components that can cause serious allergic responses.

-• Tell your doctor about all of your medical history before starting any medicine, particularly liver disease, lung disease, or thyroid issues,
+• Tell your doctor about all of your medical history before starting any medicine, particularly liver disease, lung disease, or thyroid issues.

 • Amiodarone is linked to QT prolongation, a heart rhythm issue that can lead to serious symptoms like rapid or irregular heartbeat, dizziness, or fainting, necessitating prompt medical attention.